Lubmin: Industry

 A large part of the municipal area of Lubmin was occupied by the GDR's largest nuclear power station, Greifswald Nuclear Power Plant.
 The first of its four reactors went into operation in 1973.
-An additional four nuclear reactors were constructed in the building; however Block 5 and 6, completed in 1989, had only progressed to trials before the entire plant was shut down 1990 due to tightened safety standards.
-That's why today Block 6 is open for visitors, as it has been transformed into a museum.
+An additional four nuclear reactors were constructed in the building; however Block 5 and 6, completed in 1989, had only progressed to trials before the entire plant was shut down in 1990 due to tightened safety standards.
+Block 6 was transformed into a museum and is today open for visitors.

 Nuclear power opponents fear that the Federal nuclear waste facility (operated by Energiewerke Nord GmbH) could be used to serve all of Europe.
 Fears have been raised over potential damage to the coastal landscape and the quality of the traffic route has been criticized.
 At present it is disputed in Lubmin whether the focus of the municipality is to concentrate on the industrial settlement or on the previously neglected tourist industry.

 Three power plants were planned to be constructed in Lubmin to support the Nord Stream 1 Russo–German gas pipeline ending nearby.
 The Danish energy company DONG Energy planned the Kraftwerke Greifswald, a multifuel, 2 × 800 MW power plant, in 2006.
 Some feared that the resulting increase in the temperature of the Baltic Sea could damage the sea's ecosystem.
 DONG Energy abandoned the project in 2009.

 In 2022, a liquified natural gas regasification reception terminal started sending gas onshore, supplied via smaller transfer vessels from a floating production storage and offloading ship further offshore.